-If a neighbour's dog is always barking it may be best to contact them first.
-They may be totally unaware that their dog is causing a problem to others and will often appreciate the opportunity to put things right before anyone else becomes involved.
+Dog owners are often unaware that their dog is causing a problem to others and will usually appreciate the opportunity to put things right before anyone else becomes involved.

 Complain about a barking dog